Skip to primary navigation Skip to content Skip to footer

 For this reason, Japanese whisky has a lot in common with Scotch; however, its unique cultural background and the demand for fast-paced production have shaped the industry and developed a specific character.

-The common thread in the flavour profiles of Japanese whisky can be found in a clear, light character, often presenting fragrant hints of incense, green grass and the peculiar spiciness from the mizunara casks (Japanese Oak).
-Still, distilleries such as Yoichi have a smoky, heavier and oily character and high-quality blends such as Hibiki and Nikka from the barrel are highly praised.
+The common thread in the flavour profiles of Japanese whisky is its clear, light character.
+It often presents fragrant hints of incense, green grass, and the peculiar spiciness of the mizunara casks (Japanese Oak).
+Still, distilleries such as Yoichi have a smoky, heavier, and oily character and high-quality blends such as Hibiki and Nikka from the barrel are highly praised.

-These tasting notes lend themselves to making great mizuwari, a simple highball mixing whisky with ice and water, one of the most popular ways of enjoying whisky in Japan.
+These tasting notes lend themselves to making great mizuwari, a simple highball mixing whisky with ice and water, one of Japan’s most popular ways of enjoying whisky.

 Typical brands are Yamazaki, Yoichi, and Chichibu.